Jonesy1697/C-programming/README.md

 ### Prerequisites
 The tutorials work best by following the order written in, as they get progressively harder.
 Further explanation, with more examples, can be found on the tutorial website, http://www.learn-c.org/.

+Ensure that a keyboard and mouse are both connected to the computer for interaction, and a monitor is available to display the systems.

 ### Installing
-When downloading te source code, ensure that the code is stored in an appropiate folder, that is easy to find and navigate to in a command line interface.
+When downloading the source code, ensure that the code is stored in an appropiate folder, that is easy to find and navigate to in a command line interface.
 This will make it easier to test and execute completed code.
 All source code must be compiled from a .c extension to .exe, which in this example was done through the command line with the cl command, with the following format:
 ```
 cl file.c
 ```